 F. Station Power/Station Services

-The Customer is responsible for securing a source of AC station power for their Interconnection Facility.
-If applicable, Xcel Energy may provide the AC station power also pursuant to corresponding regulatory requirements and the Retail Tariff of the local Xcel Energy Operating Company.
 The Customer shall be responsible for installing the necessary equipment needed to provide its own station power.
 The Customer may also be required to provide AC and/or DC control power upon request.

 G. Grounding System